aldur/aldur.github.io/_posts/2026-02-12-fiber-drops.md

 online, made a few speed measurements, and ensured that everything was working great.

-After a few minutes I noticed that the connection dropped and that the web interface of the router wasn't reachable anymore.
+After some time I noticed that the connection dropped and that the web interface of the router wasn't reachable anymore.
 I brushed it off, thinking that the network would eventually stabilize.
-But it kept happening, so I dug a bit more and noticed a pattern:
+But it kept happening!
+So I dug a bit more.
+At first, I thought of a hardware issue (maybe on the fiber line).
+Then, I noticed the following pattern:

 <p align="center" markdown="1">
 <picture class="text-align-center" markdown="1">